door7302/demo-closed-loop/README.md

 ![CLA Framework](assets/framework.png)

+You can also watch a recorded session of the demo: [youtube-video](https://www.youtube.com/watch?v=oVkMBBKSG0g)

 You should first install the Prerequisite tools and make the initial configuration.
 We assume you have 2 routers in your lab: R1 and R2 must is reachable by your CLA server through Netconf and gNMI.
 You must allow the CLA server to connect to your R1 and R2 routers on ports **TCP/830** and **TCP/9339**.

 > Make sure ACL or other Firewall rules allow these 2 flows.